Annysah/web-accessibility-resources/README.md

-# What is Web Accessibility
+# What is Web Accessibility?
 Web accessibility means designing websites that everyone can use, regardless of their abilities.
 This might include people with visual impairments, hearing loss, mobility limitations, or cognitive differences.
 It ensures that people with disabilities can perceive, understand, navigate, and interact with the web, contributing to a more inclusive online experience.

-# Why is Web Accessibility Important
+# Why is Web Accessibility Important?

 - **Wider audience reach**: Imagine the extra people you could connect with if your website is accessible!
 Accessible websites allow everyone to use your information and services, increasing your potential audience.
 - **Legal compliance**: In many places, some laws and regulations require websites to be accessible to people with disabilities.
 Following accessibility guidelines can help you avoid legal issues.